ecaroth/s3-release-notes/README.md

 -----
 This library requires you to be using NPM in your project.
 To install simply run `npm install s3-release-notes` in your project's root directory.

-NPM creates a run task (which is made available via CLI from NPMs process of creating a symlink to the folder in `node_modules/.bin`.
+NPM creates a run task (which is made available via CLI from NPMs process of creating a symlink to the folder in `node_modules/.bin`, allowing you to do `npm run <task>` for dependency tasks.
+You can also modify your `$PATH` with _direnv_ to run the CLI command directly by adding `PATH=$PATH:./node_modules/.bin`

 Configuration
 -----
-To use release notes, you must have a config file present in your project's root directory, named `s3ReleaseNotes.json` with the following format
+To use release notes, you must have a config file present in your project's root directory, named `.s3releasenotesrc` with the following format
 ```javascript
 {
     "s3Bucket": "my-s3-bucket",